shuiruge/arxiv-suggestion/README.md

 arxiv-suggestion
 =========

-Give everyday suggestion of papers on arxiv.org.
+Give everyday suggestion of papers on arxiv.org, sorted in the order that the upper papers are regarded as interesting to you.
 "Naive Bayes algorithm" is employed.
 Written by Python3.

 The following is a simple instance.